qiita-spots/qiita/qiita_pet/support_files/doc/source/dev/resource_allocation.rst

 simple.

 #.
 RESOURCE_PARAMS_COMMAND: This is the most common entry as it defines the allocation
-   for an specific command name, like "Shogun v1.0.7" or "Beta diversity (phylogenetic)", for the complete list of commands visit: `Qiita Software <https://qiita.ucsd.edu/software/>`__
+   for a specific command name, like "Shogun v1.0.7" or "Beta diversity (phylogenetic)", for the complete list of commands visit: `Qiita Software <https://qiita.ucsd.edu/software/>`__
 #.
 COMPLETE_JOBS_RESOURCE_PARAM: When a RESOURCE_PARAMS_COMMAND completes, it will define if the job
    finished successfully and a set of artifact(s) that need to be validated and then added to Qiita -